 - The potential for continued collaboration in the medium and long term.

-The FACCTS program seeks to help foster a broad range of networks and productive partnerships between Chicago-based research with French colleagues and institutions.
-For this reason, when choosing between similarly ranked projects, the committee may use “past FACCTS funding” as a secondary criterion, giving preference to first-time applicants and to individuals whose initiatives have not recently (within the last 2 years) received FACCTS support.
+The FACCTS program seeks to help foster a broad range of networks and productive partnerships between Chicago-based researchers and France-based colleagues and institutions.
+For this reason, when choosing between similarly ranked projects, the review committee may use “past FACCTS funding” as a secondary criterion, giving preference to first-time applicants and to individuals whose initiatives have not recently (within the last 2 years) received FACCTS support.